Seraffina-93/wildlife/README.md

 # Programming challenge

 This is a programming challenge given by Wildlife.
-It consists in 5 iterations.
+The challenge consists in 5 iterations.

-For solving this challenge, I used Python 3 on my MacBook Pro with macOS Catalina V10.15.5.
+I used Python 3 on my MacBook Pro with macOS Catalina V10.15.5.
 In order to test the Port Scanners, I used a virtual machine with Metasploitable 2 and my localhost.

 ## Iteration 1
 This is a simple port scanner.
 For this iteration, I used the modules sys, socket and termcolod.